DataDog/libddwaf/UPGRADING.md

 Alongside the schema extraction preprocessor, two new types have been introduced to ensure a more accurate and complete schema can be produced.
 These are `float` and `null`, the former for completeness of the numerical types and the latter for its semantical value which, in the context of schema extraction, differs from invalid in that it signifies a null value rather than an unknown type.

-Library bindings with a mirrored definition of `ddwaf_object` should now include the `f64` field of type `double` to the value union:
+Library bindings with a mirrored definition of `ddwaf_object` should now include the `f64` field, of type `double`, in the value union:

 ```cpp
 ...